LLNL/sundials/doc/shared/sunlinsol/SUNLinSol_SuperLUMT.rst

       and is passed directly to SuperLU_MT routines.

-.. c:function:: int SUNLinSol_SuperLUMTSetOrdering(SUNLinearSolver S, int ordering_choice)
+.. c:function:: SUNErrCode SUNLinSol_SuperLUMTSetOrdering(SUNLinearSolver S, int ordering_choice)

    This function sets the ordering used by SuperLU_MT for reducing fill in the linear solve.